jsherman212/xnuspy/README.md

 in real time.
 Find it in `klog/`.
 I strongly recommend using that instead of spamming `dmesg` for your `kprintf` messages.

+If you get `﻿﻿open: Resource busy` after running `klog`, run this command `launchctl unload /System/Library/LaunchDaemons/com.apple.syslogd.plist` and try again.

+Unfortunately, you won't be able to see any `NSLog`'s if `atm_diagnostic_config=0x20000000` is set in XNU's bootargs. `klog` depends on this boot argument being present.
+If you want `NSLog` back, remove that boot argument from `pongo_send_command` inside `loader.c`.

 ### Hook Uninstallation
 xnuspy will manage this for you.
 Once a process exits, all the kernel hooks that were installed by that process are uninstalled within a second or so.